alexrudall/rails-ai-book/src/app/docs/chattable/page.md

   ...
 ```

-This adds a new relation, so you can call `User.chats` and get a list of all AI::Engine::Chats belonging to a user.
+This adds a new `has_many` relation, so you can call `User.chats` and get a list of all `AI::Engine::Chats` belonging to a user.

 It also adds 2 new callbacks methods, `ai_engine_on_message_create` and `ai_engine_on_message_update`, which are called by AI::Engine whenever a new message belonging to the User (or whichever model includes Chattable) is created or updated.
 They can be used, for example, like this to broadcast changes over Hotwire: